zi-hui/tp/docs/DeveloperGuide.md

 * Reminds user of soon perishable food items.
 * Reminds user to stock up enough food.

-__Value proposition__: manage food inventory quickly compared to a typical mouse or graphic user interface driven application which saves time and makes it more convenient.
+__Value proposition__: Manage food inventory quickly compared to a typical mouse or graphic user interface driven application which saves time and makes it more convenient.

 ### Appendix B: User Stories